 - Repère : index analytique de périodiques de langue française

 - Social Science Citation Index

 - Ulrich’s International Periodicals Directory (New York)

 - International Bibliography of the Social Science (ibss, Londres)

-To submit an article or a book review, please login on our Open Journal Systems (OJS) platform.
+To submit an article or a book review, please login on our Open Journal Systems (OJS) submissions management platform.

 All manuscripts received by the editor are referred to a review committee before acceptance for publication (double-blind peer review).
 Articles must be of clear interest for their scholarly analysis of international phenomena: straightforward descriptions or chronological narratives will not be considered. Études internationales does however publish brief notes in which events, institutions, or ideas may be analyzed from a more descriptive standpoint.
 Manuscripts must also adhere to submission and style guidelines and must not exceed 9,000 words including notes and bibliography.

-All submissions must be made on the Open Journal Systems (OJS) submissions management platform.
+All submissions must be made on the Open Journal Systems (OJS) submissions management platform (see Instructions for authors).